 3. Finalize the numbers on your terms.
 Finish your negotiations on your time, then go to the dealership to pick up your new car.

-For 2013, the Murano adds features to various trim levels and packages.
-SV models add an auto dimming rearview mirror and HomeLink capability, while the SL Navigation Package and the LE Platinum Edition add advanced safety features like moving object detection, bling spot warning system, and lane departure warning.
+Last year, the Murano added features across several trim levels.
+SV models got an auto dimming rearview mirror and HomeLink capability, while the SL Navigation Package and the LE Platinum Edition each added advanced safety features like moving object detection, bling spot warning system, and lane departure warning.

-From the outside, the Murano wears a bold look that has aged well with a bold grille and front headlights, sharp fog light recesses, and prominent fenders.
+From the outside, the Murano has a rounded look with a bold grille and front headlights, sharp fog light recesses, and prominent fenders.
 LED taillights and a dual chrome exhaust are both standard, while a power liftgate is optional.
 Also available are 20-inch wheels, fog lights, and a dual-panel moonroof.

-Under the hood, the Murano has one engine option: a 260-horsepower, 3.5-liter V-6 that makes 240 pounds-feet of torque.
+Under the hood, the Murano features a 260-horsepower, 3.5-liter V-6 that makes 240 pounds-feet of torque.
 Power runs through a CVT that Nissan calls Xtronic.
 Front-wheel drive is standard, but all-wheel drive is also available for those who live in areas with more inclement weather or spend time in the mountains during the winter months.
 Fuel economy ratings check in at 18 mpg in the city, and 24 mpg on the highway with FWD (23 mpg with AWD).

-The 2013 Murano got four out of five stars overall on crash tests performed by the NHTSA.
+The 2014 Murano earned a four-star overall score on crash tests performed by the NHTSA.
 Active front head restraints, all-disc antilock brakes, electronic stability system with traction control, and six airbags are standard, while moving object detection, blind spot warning, lane departure warning, and a rearview camera are optional.

 Our state-of-the-art technology uses your ZIP code to find accredited dealers in your area that can sell vehicles below sticker price.Close Window